Last Updated on February 13, 2022 by Kari

-The Lifebook Quest is different from the other Mindvalley courses I’ve taken.
+The Lifebook quest is different from the other Mindvalley courses I’ve taken.
 It’s about defining what you want in your life in 12 different areas.
 I’ve already been doing the Level 10 Life for a while, so this sounded like a great way to delve deeper into that practice of looking at each area of my life and coming up with visions that would carry me forward.
-I took The Lifebook Quest Masterclass and was super excited to take this 30-day challenge.
+I took the Lifebook quest masterclass and was super excited to take this 30-day challenge.
 I got my husband excited.
 And we did every single day of the quest.
-This Lifebook Quest review is about our experience and thoughts.
+This Lifebook quest review includes an overview of the course as well as thoughts about who would benefit the most from it.

 Lifebook Quest Is A 30-Day Challenge That Requires Some Time From You